faasm/faasm/docs/threads.md

 # Faasm and Threading

 Serverless applications benefit most from the parallelism of many small functions distributed across hosts.
-This makes the role of threads unclear, and makes it hard to port monolithic applications that rely on shared memory and multi-threading.
+Spawning one or two threads to do background work still makes sense, but using threading and shared memory to parallelise a larger application is not necessarily effective in a serverless context.

-To support these kinds of applications, Faasm provides mechanisms to transparently distribute threaded applications across multiple hosts.
-These are accessed through subsets of pthreads and [OpenMP](openmp.md).
+To support larger multi-threaded applications, Faasm can transparently distribute threads across multiple serverless functions, thus allowing them to take advantage of serverless parallelism.

+This functionality is accessed in C/C++ through subsets of pthreads and [OpenMP](openmp.md).
-Under the hood, Faasm converts threads into new serverless functions, handling shared data through [shared state](state.md) and duplicating memory through [proto-functions](proto_functions.md).
+Faasm intercepts normal threading calls and chains a new serverless function to execute the thread, potentially on another host.
+Shared data is managed with [shared state](state.md) and the process memory is migrated across hosts with [proto-functions](proto_functions.md).

 ## pthreads